soilwise-he/SoilWise-documentation/tech/docs/technical_components/storage.md

 | **Integration issues for process automation** | Currently implemented process automation through Git might not fit JRC | Continuous alignment with JRC technical team |
 | **To be further extended** | ... |

-## Questions for next version
-- Does it make sense to also mention Apache Lucene index under storage?

 <!-- HERE'S FOR REFERENCE, THE PREVIOUS CONTENT